viv1/Smart_howie_bot/README.md

-This project is a personal side project aimed at understanding the working of git and github as well as understanding concepts like NLP, ML, AI, DM among others.
+This project is aimed at understanding the working of git and github as well as understanding concepts like NLP, ML, AI, DM among others.

 The aim is to create an AI chatbot which will act as a counselor.